CONTINUED FROM>> About Us >>

 We watched as they paraded the usual aquatic beasts around the pool: dolphins, sea lions, seals and the like.
 The show concluded with this great white thing (a beluga whale) heaving itself up onto the deck to the cheers and adulation of the Soviet Bloc.
 Good show, whitey!

-After the show, the hoi polloi made their egress, while we chosen few, we who ponied up the extra lira, shuffled down to the pool to Swim With the Dolphin.
+After the show, the Commoners made their exit, while we Chosen Few, we who ponied up the extra lira, shuffled down to the pool to Swim With the Dolphin.
 It sounded so important, so noble!
 We’d all heard the stories: swimming with a dolphin could cure depression, swimming with a dolphin could cure Leukemia, swimming with a dolphin could regrow severed limbs, give you a full head of hair, and earn you the adoration of the Unfortunates who would never Swim With a Dolphin!
 We joined the dolphin queue and waited.

 I scanned the queue.
 These people didn’t look enlightened.
 They looked just like me, only slimmer.
 Hmm.
 Maybe the Great Transformation only happened after The Dolphin had blessed you with his Magic Blowhole.
 We waited by the pool as staff members checked tickets and ushered small groups behind a great curtain, whereupon they would reappear on the far side of the pool, flanked by

 emotionless sentries more aquarium staff.
 Words were conveyed by the sentries to the Chosen.
 The Chosen then descended into the pool.

 At last, it was our turn.
 Handan, Barish and I were corralled behind the curtain and ordered to disrobe.

 “Leave your clothing there!”
 The woman commanded, thrusting her finger to indicate the mandated clothing depository.
 “Wait here until you are called!”
 Satisfied we were sufficiently compliant, she turned her attention to the next group.
 “Leave your clothing there!”